nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 - Servo?:
 ### **Socioeconomic Constraint**

 The final constraint is that this subsystem will provide the voltages and currents detailed in other subsystems as providing the highest operating efficiency.
-By doing so, the power consumption will be less overall and the battery charging costs will go down as well.
+Not only will this allow other subsystems to work most efficiently, but also the power consumption and the battery charging costs will be less overall.

 ## **Buildable Schematic**